 The City of Waco will give consideration to waiving certain fees associated with the construction and occupancy and/or renovation and re-use of residential and commercial dwellings located within the Brazos River Corridor &/or the downtown Public Improvement District Number One.

 The City of Waco has three tax increment financing zones created for the purpose of facilitating revitalization and development throughout the core of the City and along the Brazos River Corridor.
 With the approval of the City Council, TIF Board of Directors have invested millions of dollars in infrastructure improvements, acquisition and demolition, landscaping, sidewalk, and streetscape amenities.
+If you are interested in pursuing a project that is within the boundaries of a TIF Zone please contact Economic Development staff at 254-750-5656.
+The TIF Guidelines and the TIF Application deadlines, Board meeting schedule, and City Council consideration process timelines can be found at the links below.
+Please be aware that the TIF meetings schedule is subject to change if necessary.

 The Downtown Waco Façade Improvement Program makes funds available for projects that improve existing storefronts and buildings in the greater downtown area (see map for area covered by the program.)
 If the application is approved, the program will pay a portion of the project costs.
 This amount will vary based on the project, but could be as little as 10% or as much as 50% of the project cost, with a minimum of $500 and a maximum of $45,000.